Learning Semantic Role Labeling from Compatible Label Sequences: A Joint CRF Model

 Here, $g$ is another two-layer GELU network followed by a linear projection that outputs $|Y^V|\times|Y^P|$ scores, corresponding to VN-PB label pairs.
 The final result $z_u$ denotes a sequence of VN-PB label scores for a specific predicate $u$.
 In addition, we use a CRF as a standard first-order sequence model over $z_u$ (treating it as emission scores), and use Viterbi decoding for inference.
 The training objective is to maximize:

-where $s(\cdot)$ denotes the scoring function for a label sequence that adds up the emission and the transition scores, and the term $Z(x)$ denotes the partition.
+where $s(\cdot)$ denotes the scoring function for a label sequence that adds up the emission and the transition scores, and the term $Z(x)$ denotes the partition that sums exponentiated scores over all label sequences.
 The term $y^{VP}$ denotes the label sequence that has VN and PB jointly labeled.
 We will refer to this model as the \textbf{joint CRF}, and the label sequence as the \textbf{joint labels}.

-\paragraph{Reduced Joint Label Space.} We cross-product the two sets of labels, and prepend with a BIO prefix\footnote{For example, the pair (B-\textsc{Theme}, B-\textsc{Arg1}).}.
+\paragraph{Reduced Joint Label Space.} We use the cross-product the two label sets, prefixed with a BIO prefix\footnote{For example, the pair (B-\textsc{Theme}, B-\textsc{Arg1}).}.
 A brute-force cross product leads to a $|Y^V|\times|Y^P|$ label space.
 In practice, it is important to keep the joint label space at a small scale for efficient computation, especially for the CRF module.
 Therefore, we condense it by first disallowing pairs of the form (B-*, I-*) and predicate-to-argument pairs.
 The former enforces that the VerbNet arguments do not start within ProbBank arguments, while the latter ensures that the predicate is not part of any argument.
 Next, we observe the co-occurence pattern of VN and PB arguments, disabling semantically invalid pairs such as (\textsc{Theme}, \textsc{ArgM-Loc})\footnote{VerbNet arguments typically align to PropBank core arguments, not modifiers; thus pairs like (\textsc{Actor}, \textsc{ArgM-Cau)} can be filtered out.}.
 This reduces the label space by an order of magnitude (from $144\times 105=15,120$ to $685$).

 \paragraph{Input Construction using Predicates.} We take inspiration from prior work~\cite[e.g.][]{zhou-xu-2015-end, he-etal-2017-deep, zhang-etal-2022-label-definitions} to explicitly put predicate features as part of the input to augment textual information.
-In the meantime, we also want to maintain a simple construction that can be easily adapted to a semi-supervised setting (i.e. compatible with PropBank-only data).
+At the same time, we also seek to maintain a simple construction that can be easily adapted to a semi-supervised setting (i.e. compatible with PropBank-only data).
 To this end, we propose a simple solution that appends the PropBank senses of potential predicates to the original sentence $x$: